-As preparations begin to develop the FY 2019-20 budget, resident input is again needed.
-The Municipal Budget office has posted an open topic questionnaire titled “Community Priorities for Fiscal Year 2019/2020 Budget Cycle” online at www.tempe.gov/forum.
-Tempe Forum is an online program to solicit resident input and feedback on various community related topics.
-This is your opportunity to emphasize which City programs and services are most important to you.
-In this forum, you are asked to pick which services you would prioritize by spending a “theoretical” $100 among the services listed.
-You can distribute the funds evenly, or you can spend all your ‘money’ in one area.
-In addition, you may add comments about the questionnaire or city services.
+The Tempe Forum is an online program to solicit resident input and feedback on various community related topics.
+Each year, the Municipal Budget Office has an open topic questionnaire titled “Community Priorities for Upcoming Budget Cycle” at www.tempe.gov/forum.
+The budget questionnaire is typically open from October through March.
+This is an opportunity for residents to emphasize which city programs and services are most important to them.
+Residents are asked to pick which services they would prioritize by spending a “theoretical” $100 among the services listed.
+Participants can distribute the funds evenly or spend all the ‘money’ in one area.
+In addition, participants can add comments about the questionnaire or city services.

-The forum will assist City Officials in gauging public interest and priorities as they begin preparing the FY 2019-20 budget.
-Tempe Forum continues the City’s efforts to expand its online presence to provide more opportunities for resident interaction and engagement.
+The results of the questionnaire will assist city officials in gauging public interest and priorities.
+Tempe Forum continues the city’s efforts to expand its online presence to provide more opportunities for resident interaction and engagement.

 |2019-20 Budget Development Scheduled Public Meetings|